-- 1. Please complete the 'Container Request Form' as shown on the next page.
+- 1. Please complete the 'Container Request Form' as shown on page 28.
 The form is also found in Appendix B: Forms.
 Please keep this form blank and photocopy as needed.
 Please request any supplies needed at this time using this form. - 2.
-Please fax the completed form to PCA at 1-604-592-2982.
+Please fax the completed form to Product Care at 1-604-592-2982.

-OR

-BY PHONE:
+OR BY PHONE:

-Please call PCA at 1-877-592-2972 x 204 to place your order (toll-free).
+Please call Product Care at 1-877-592-2972 x 223 to place your order (toll-free).
 You can also request any supplies needed at this time.

-Whether you choose to email, fax or phone in your order, we will send the carrier to pick up the full boxes and deliver empty replacement ones to you.
+Whether you choose to email, fax or phone in your order, we will send the carrier to pick up the full boxes and then deliver empty replacement ones to you.